-Here we prove Theorem 3.1.3, inspired by the proof of Theorem 12.4 in Mitzenmacher and Upfal [?].
-We then show weak forms of Theorem 3.1.1 and Theorem 3.1.2 with worse dependence on α ; although full proofs are available (c.f.
-[4, ?, ?]) they are often several pages.
+Here we prove Theorem 3.1.1, inspired by the proof of Theorem 12.4 in Mitzenmacher and Upfal [12].
+Then Theorem 3.1.2 follows as a corollary.

 Markov inequality.
 Consider a random variable X such that all possible values of X are non-negative, then